Aa-Aanegola/ASCII-BrickBreaker/README.md

 This powerup gives the paddle the ability to make the ball stick to it, and release it at any point in time using the space key.

+** Thru Ball (T)**:

+This powerup gives the ball the ability to phase through bricks, instantly destroying them (including the previously unbreakable bricks).

 ### Modifications
 The map is drawn from the level.txt file present in extra.
 It is fairly simple to create a map to play on, simply use numbers 1-3 to represent bricks of varying strength, 0 to represent free space, 4 to represent unbreakable bricks and 5 to represent exploding bricks.